Click here for Yuck Phlegm Reviews – what people who have read the book think about it!

 After you’ve read the book you’ll see why what works for one person won’t work for another.

-Then, for each type of phlegm, I go through different ways to help it and show what doesn't work.
-Herbs that are easily available are listed (though what is easily available in one country may be difficult in another, of course).
+Then, for each type of phlegm, I go through different ways to help it and show what doesn’t work.
+Herbs that are easily available are listed (though what is easily available in one country may be difficult to get in another, of course).

 However, in some cases essential oils should be taken only in a particular way, or not at all by, for example, women who are pregnant.

 In Chinese medicine, Phlegm is a big subject and reckoned to underlie many serious conditions, by which I mean conditions that cause grave illness if not, potentially, death.

 So there's a short chapter (chapter 16) on that because it shows you how Chinese medicine is used in many situations where you might think it irrelevant.